 - Instill a nurturing, supportive environment for the summer interns by offering emotional and pastoral support, creating opportunities for encouragement, and responding to emergency needs.

-- Cultivate intentional Christ-centered community among interns by facilitating the development of honest and supportive relationships, modeling servant leadership, prioritizing inclusiveness, and organizing frequent social activities for fellowship among the interns.
+- Cultivate intentional Christ-centered community among interns by facilitating the development of honest and supportive relationships, prioritizing inclusiveness, and organizing frequent social activities for fellowship among the interns.

 - Create space for spiritual growth for interns to encounter God through worship, study, and conversation, including leading a weekly Bible Study, planning and facilitating Tuesday night worship services which include diverse worship styles and experiences, and planning and facilitating morning devotions.

-- Create a culture of hospitality and gratitude by coordinating and hosting dinner volunteers, receiving donations, and coaching interns in relationship building with volunteers and donors.
+- Create a culture of hospitality and gratitude by coordinating and hosting dinner volunteers, receiving donations, and building relationships with volunteers and donors.

 - Manage intern housing operations by creating and overseeing community chores, disseminating information and announcements, managing maintenance issues, shopping for groceries, addressing community needs, and overseeing intern engagement in community events and activities.